dgerabagi/aiascent-dev/src/Artifacts/A19-Page-Design-Mission.md

   * Standard site header.

 ### 4.2.
-Section 1: What is Cognitive Capital?
-(New in C19)
+Section 1: Defining Our Terms (New C19)

-  * **Layout:** A strong opening section defining the core concept of the entire mission.
+  * **Layout:** A strong opening statement defining the core concept of the project.
   * **Headline:** "What is Cognitive Capital?"
-  * **Content:** Define Cognitive Capital as the collective problem-solving ability of an individual, organization, or nation.
-Explain that in the AI era, it is the most valuable strategic asset, surpassing traditional forms of capital.
-Emphasize that it must be cultivated through education and access to tools that amplify intellect.
+  * **Content:** Explain the project's specific definition: "an individual, group, or society's collective ability to solve problems."
+Contrast this with other academic definitions which may focus on knowledge as a tradable resource or its sociological roots.
+Emphasize that in the context of aiascent.dev, Cognitive Capital is a practical, measurable capacity for innovation and resilience.
+One nation may have more workers, but another may have far more Cognitive Capital.

 ### 4.3.
 Section 2: The Vision

-  * **Layout:** A section defining the core philosophy.
+  * **Layout:** A strong opening statement defining the core philosophy.
   * **Headline:** "Empowering the Citizen Architect."
   * **Content:** Introduce the concept of the "Citizen Architect"—individuals empowered by AI tools (like the DCE) to build, analyze, and maintain complex systems that were previously only accessible to large institutions.

 ### 4.4.
 Section 3: The Strategic Imperative (The Threat)

   * **Layout:** A section detailing the context of global AI competition.
-  * **Headline:** "The Fissured Workplace"
+  * **Headline:** "The Centralization of Cognitive Power."
-  * **Content:** Briefly explain the threat posed by the current Western AI labor model, which creates a strategic vulnerability through its reliance on a precarious, globalized workforce.
+  * **Content:** Briefly explain the threat posed by centralized, state-sponsored AI strategies (like China's).
+Emphasize that the current Western approach to AI labor (the "fissured workplace" or reliance on opaque models) is a strategic vulnerability.

 ### 4.5.
-Section 4: The Counter-Strategy (Cognitive Apprenticeship)
+Section 4: The Counter-Strategy (Cognitive Capitalism)

   * **Layout:** The core argument of the mission.
-  * **Headline:** "Our Strategy: Cognitive Apprenticeship."
+  * **Headline:** "Our Strategy: Decentralized Expertise and Cognitive Capitalism."
-  * **Content:** Define "Cognitive Apprenticeship" as the solution—a model where AI serves as a tireless mentor, guiding individuals from intuitive 'vibe coding' to architectural mastery, thereby cultivating Cognitive Capital.
+  * **Content:** Define "Cognitive Capitalism"—a system where the means of intellectual production are decentralized, and individuals are empowered to leverage AI to create value.
+Argue that an army of empowered Citizen Architects is the most viable counter-strategy to centralized AI power.

 ### 4.6.
 Section 5: The Role of the DCE